sunilp7077/gitDemo/README.md

 # gitDemo
 demo of git
-thia ia the html code and making changes into it.
+this is the html code and making changes into it.